 Song structure is the form of the song and how it is arranged.
 As an important part of the songwriting process, it is typically sectional and uses repeating forms.

 As an example – imagine building a house.
 You might say ‘I want the house to look like this’, with vague ideas.
-Then come the decisions on how many bedrooms, bathrooms, living rooms, kitchens etc you want.
-These are the sections, or ‘repeatable forms’.
+Then come to the decision on how many bedrooms, bathrooms, living rooms, kitchens etc you want.
+These are the sections or ‘repeatable forms’.

 Introductions are important because the human ear and mind sometimes have a delay factor when hearing something new.
 As an example – try walking up to your partner or a friend and saying an important statement without any expression or warning beforehand.
 More often than not the other person will miss it, not hear it, or only get the second half of the statement.
 This is because it takes a moment for them to tune into you and what you are saying.